tomhiggins/BishBashBosh/README.md

 **How do I change the deafult password**
 Before you hit enter and run the code
- - Use the arrow keys to your cursor is at the word CHANGEME
+ - Use the arrow keys so that your cursor is at the word CHANGEME
  - Change it to something not so much of a defualt nature.
  - Use the arrow keys to you get to the end of the line
  - Hit enter